Restless reachability problems in temporal graphs: Experiments

-\mpara{Exhaustive search (baseline).} Finally, we consider an exhaustive search algorithm based on temporal depth-first-search ({\sc dfs}), which a parameterized algorithm with respect to the maximum degree of the graph $d_{\max}$.
-We perform temporal {\sc dfs} starting from a source~$s$ by respecting waiting-time constraints and restrict the depth of the search to $k$.
+\para{Exhaustive search (baseline).} We consider an exhaustive-search algorithm based on temporal depth-first-search ({\dfs}), which is a parameterized algorithm with respect to the maximum degree of the graph $d_{\max}$.
+We perform temporal {\dfs} starting from a source~$s$ by respecting waiting-time constraints and restrict the depth of the search to $k$.
 We report the minimum reachability time for the vertices that are reachable from~$s$ by at most $k-1$ hops.
-The time complexity of the exhaustive search algorithm is $\bigO(d_{\text{max}}^k)$.
-As demonstrated in previous work~\cite{Thejaswi2020pattern, thejaswi2020finding}, and also shown in our experiments (see Subsection~\ref{sec:experiments:results}), the exhaustive search does not scale for large scale-free graphs.
+The time complexity of the exhaustive search algorithm is $\bigO(d_{{\max}}^k)$.
+As demonstrated in previous work~\cite{thejaswi2020pattern, thejaswi2020finding}, and also shown in our experiments (see Section~\ref{sec:experiments:results}), the exhaustive search does not scale for large scale-free graphs.
 In particular, many real-world graphs exhibit a power-law degree distribution, or more generally, scale-free structure.
 However, the exhaustive search algorithm is highly practical for some structured graphs such as graphs that are close to being $d$-regular with small maximum degree.
-In our experiments, we refer the exhaustive search algorithm as the {\em baseline}.
+In our experiments, we refer to the exhaustive search algorithm as the {\em baseline}.
 Furthermore, we implement the $\textsc{FPT}(k)$-algorithm by Casteigts et al.~\cite{casteigts2021finding}, which uses a different polynomial construction, with running time $\bigO(2^k (kn + km \Delta))$ and space complexity $\bigO(kn\tau)$.\footnote{The exact polynomial factors and space complexity are not detailed in their paper; the reported complexities are based on our implementation.}

-\mpara{Discussion.} We stress that our focus is on exact computation of restless reachability.
-As such, we do not compare our proposed algorithms to probabilistic methods, heuristics or approximation schemes.
+\para{Discussion.} We stress that our focus is on exact computation of restless reachability.
+As such, we do not compare our proposed algorithms to probabilistic methods, heuristics or approximation algorithms.
 Further, to the best of our knowledge, there is no publicly available implementation for solving the restless reachability problem that scales to large graphs such as those considered in our experiments.
-For instance, we argue that the algorithms presented by~\citet{CasteigtsHMZ2019} are unlikely to perform adequately in practice given their exponential dependency on a structural parameter that, in many real-world networks, has a high value (see Appendix~\ref{appendix:dataset-statistics} Table~\ref{table:exp:datasets}). \change{In addition, it is not immediate how index computation techniques such as 2-hop or 3-hop covers or location based indexing would extend to solve restless reachability.}
+For instance, we argue that the algorithms presented by~\cite{casteigts2021finding} are unlikely to perform adequately in practice given their exponential dependency on a structural parameter that, in many real-world networks, has a high value (see Appendix~\ref{appendix:dataset-statistics} Table~\ref{table:exp:datasets}).
+In addition, it is not immediate how index computation techniques such as 2-hop or 3-hop covers or location based indexing would extend to solve restless reachability.